Try this new agave spirit in Mumbai

 Agave Americana

 Decades later, craft distiller Desmond Nazareth tapped into its boozy potential.
-And amid the lockdown, restaurateurs Rakshay and Radhika Dhariwal, who run PCO, Ping’s and SAZ in Mumbai, set up a distillery in Chittoor, Andhra Pradesh, to brew 100 per cent agave spirits.
-The liquor is then aged, bottled and blended in Goa.
+And amid the lockdown, restaurateurs Rakshay and Radhika Dhariwal, who run PCO, Ping's and SAZ in Mumbai, turned their attention to the spirit.
+Distilled in Chittoor, Andhra Pradesh, the 100 per cent agave spirit is then aged, bottled and blended in Goa.

 Kimberly Pereira.
 Pics/Ashish Raje